decoy31/ImpressionCards/README.md

 course on [Pluralsight](http://pluralsight.com/) and Bootstrap from the project's website.
 You can view my course work in each of the branches of my forked version of the angular-seed project in my [angular-seed repository](https://github.com/decoy31/angular-seed/branches).
 As of noon on June 4th, 2013, the project is still a work in progress.
-All tolled, I have spent close to 40 hours on this project, a good chunk of my free time.
-But I figure, what I learned from this project, will definitely help me anytime in the future.
+All tolled, I have spent close to 40 hours on this project; a good chunk of my free time.
+But I figure, what I learned from this project will definitely help me anytime in the future.